 Fiscal third quarter earnings excluding some items will be 56 cents to 61 cents a share, San Jose, California-based Adobe said in a statement yesterday, citing weaker demand in Europe.
-Analysts predicted 61 cents, the average of data (ADBE) compiled by Bloomberg.
+Analysts predicted 61 cents, the average of data (ADBE:US) compiled by Bloomberg.
 Sales for the period ending in August will be $1.08 billion to $1.13 billion, less than the $1.14 billion estimated.

 By adding a subscriptions line, Adobe is attempting to make sales growth more predictable, avoiding the revenue shortfalls and stock declines that occur in between updates of its Creative Suite software.
 It started the move in April with the release of software called Creative Cloud, which lets users rent Photoshop and other graphics programs over the Web for monthly fees.

 The strategy carries risks.
 It would take the company more than four years to collect as much from a subscriber as it generates from a single sale of the desktop version of the top- end Master Collection software package, which includes applications like Photoshop and Illustrator.

 Adobe reduced the high end of its annual sales growth forecast range to 7 percent from 8 percent, which is “anemic” for a technology company, said Barbara Coffey, an analyst with National Securities in New York.